 These micro limit tables can be found in the NLH & PLO lobbies just like their other cash games tables, but have a green “Rake Free Table” icon displayed on the right hand some of the table listing in the lobby.

-The Rake Free tables on SwC Poker have a minimum buy-in of 0.8 chips and allow players to “Run It Twice” on all-in bets.
+The Rake Free tables on SwC Poker have very low minimum buy-ins and allow players to “Run It Twice” on all-in bets.
 No matter what time of day, you’ll always find a game running at these stakes.

-Each SwC Poker Twitch bounty will have qualification requirements and an award amount; which may vary per bounty completed.
-Furthermore, each bounty can only be won once and all awarded amounts are paid in SwC Chips.
+Each SwC Poker Twitch bounty had qualification requirements and an award amount, which varied per bounty completed.
+Furthermore, each bounty could only be won once and all awarded amounts were paid in SwC Chips.

 The Big BTC